kpiris/bcbbr/README.md

 If one should need to restore more than one organization vault, a manual import via, for example, the web vault can be done.
-After that, the restore vault attachments script can be run with all the attachments backups as arguments.
+After that, the restore vault attachments script can be run with all the attachments backup files as arguments.

 ## Restore attachments script: